matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-07-25-day_038_bruteshark.md

 So in other words we can extract files, credentials, build network diagrams, and reconstruct sessions from PCAP files and live capture of network traffic.

-Today I will use only the example PCAP files to perform a file extraction, credential extraction, and network diagram creation.
+Today I will use the example PCAP files to perform a file extraction and credential extraction to briefly show the capabilities of BruteShark.

 ---